cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 > JVMPROFILEDIR=/var/cics/JVMProfiles/

-4. The copied DFHWLP.jvmprofile will need to be edited:
+4. The copied DFHWLP.jvmprofile will need to be edited.

-  1. Ensure that JAVA_HOME is set to the appropriate level of java (in our case Java 11):
+  a.
+Ensure that JAVA_HOME is set to the appropriate level of java (in
+      our case Java 11):

 >> JAVA_HOME=/usr/lpp/java/current_64/

-2. Ensure that autoconfigure is set to true:
+b.
+Ensure that autoconfigure is set to true:

 >> -Dcom.ibm.cics.jvmserver.wlp.autoconfigure=true

-3. The timeout value should be set to a large value.:
+c.
+The timeout value should be set to a large value.:

 >> -Dcom.ibm.cics.jvmserver.controller.timeout=900000

  **Please note:** that if the execution host machine is not very powerful, that Java may take a significant time to start.

-4. Add the following to the JVM profile to add support for Db2:
+d.
+Add the following to the JVM profile to add support for Db2:

 >> -Dcom.ibm.cics.jvmserver.wlp.jdbc.driver.location=/usr/lpp/db2c10/jdbc/

 >> -Ddb2.jcc.currentSchema=IBMUSER

  **Please note**: You should verify the location of the JDBC driver and amend the location (above) according to your own site installation location.
 Ensure that the currentSchema is the "DB2OWNER" from the Db2 setup.

-5. Add the following to choose the correct HTTP port.
+e.
+Add the following to choose the correct HTTP port.
 >> -Dcom.ibm.cics.jvmserver.wlp.server.http.port=**19080**